 A few steps from Cadorna FN there is the Triennale museum an international cultural institution which organises exhibitions and conferences as well as hosting arts, design, architecture, fashion, cinema, communications and social events.
 If you have MilanoCard you can get 20% off on the ticket of Triennale Museum Milan.

 Near Cairoli station there is the Sforza Castle, the construction of a fortification with purely defensive functions was initiated in the second half of the fourteenth century by the Visconti dynasty.
-If you have MilanoCard get the Tourist MuseumCard and save 10%, that allows you to visit all the civic museums of Milan.
-Click here for more information.

 At Duomo’s stop there isn’t only the cathedral, but also Highline Galleria, the terracess of the Galleria Vittorio Emanule, the amazing panoramic path over the roof of Galleria with access at Via Silvio Pellico 2.
 Get the free access thanks to MilanoCard, click here.